Welcome to today's edition of the Rush 24-7 podcast.

 And I'm sorry, but it didn't happen.

-He saw little pockmark examples of it, but it was the anti-war movement, even at the concerts in this country was not taken up uh and and involved deeply with this, which tells me that uh, you know, the anti-war movement as it exists in this country remains a bunch of relics from the 1960s.
+You saw little pockmark examples of it, but it was the anti-war movement, even at the concerts in this country, was not taken up and involved deeply with this, which tells me that the anti-war movement as it exists in this country remains a bunch of relics from the 1960s.

-Uh in fact, I I think Live Earth was such a disaster, it it may spell the end of all of these live everything.
+It may spell the end of all of these live everythings.

-Uh this this it's this was uh indicative of a a format and a technique that simply run its course.
+This was indicative of a format and a technique that simply run its course.

 I'm telling you, the American people are not experiencing a great uprising against the war.